CCJEF v. RELL TRIAL ENDS: AWAITING JUDGE’S DECISION

 The historic CCJEF v.
 Rell case – a once-in-a-generation education adequacy and equity lawsuit challenging the state constitutionality of CT’s PK-12 education finance system — ended on August 10, 2016.
-The trial was held before Judge Thomas Moukawsher in Hartford Superior Court (Room 312, 95 Washington Street, Hartford, CT).
+The trial was held before Judge Thomas Moukawsher in Hartford Superior Court.
 The trial began on January 12, 2016.
 CCJEF filed suit to start this case on November 22, 2005 – almost 11 years ago.

-Click on the “CURRENT CASE DETAILS” link for the most up-to-date information on court filings and scheduling for the historic CCJEF v.
+Click on the “CURRENT CASE DETAILS” link for the most up-to-date information on any new developments in the historic CCJEF v.
 Rell case.

 Thanks to all for your continued support of, and interest in, the landmark CCJEF v.
 Rell case.